roxlu/webrtc-jitter/jitter-issue.md

 ```

-So this is where it things seem to go wrong.
-Although not
+So this is where things seem to go wrong.
+Although not entirely
-entirely sure yet, I think that because the timestamps do not
+sure yet, I think that because the timestamps do not increment
-increment with 960 for each 20ms audio packet, *but* each packet
+with 960 for each 20ms audio packet, *but* each packet does
-does contain 20ms, there the player must decelarate or
+contain 20ms, there the player must decelerate or accelerate
-accelerate (right?).
+(right?).

 ## Unanswered questions